jessewaweru/SQL_PROJECT_POSTGRES/README.md

 #### **Insights I gained from the problem statement:**
 - Some of the skills required for these high paying Data Analyst jobs include tools such as SQL,PYTHON,PANDAS,R,EXCEL, POWER BI, AND TABLEAU.
 They also include database management skills in AWS,AZURE AND ORACLE including many more in fields such as specialised data warehouse management i.e. snowflake.
-- Some of these skills are also tied to a specific job role with a specific company for example AT&T rquire 8 different skills for the Associate Director- Data Insights position, same with Pinterest Job Advertising, UCLA Health Careers and many more.
+- Some of these skills are also tied to a specific job role with a specific company for example AT&T require 8 different skills for the Associate Director- Data Insights position, same with Pinterest Job Advertising, UCLA Health Careers and many more.

 | job_id | job_title                            | job_location | job_schedule_type | salary_year_avg | company_name                            | skills      |
 |--------|--------------------------------------|--------------|-------------------|-----------------|-----------------------------------------|-------------|